Deep Regression for Repeated Measurements: Model Estimation and Oracle Inequalities

 where $\jc{c:nn}$ is a positive constant. \end{corollary}

-We make some comments on comparison with existing results for the cross-sectional model (\ref{equ:modelcs}).
-First, our error bounds work for sub-exponential noise, while \citet{gyorfi2002distribution} and \citet{farrell2021deep} require the response to be bounded, which is usually unrealistic in statistical analysis and machine learning. \citet{schmidtaos} assumes i.i.d. normal noise, but the proofs cannot be extended to the case of heavier-tail noise than Gaussian. \citet{kohler2021rate} assumes the response is sub-Gaussian, while our conclusions are non-asymptotic with respect to $\jdb{b1}$ and have smaller logarithmic factors by setting $\jdb{b1}\asymp \sqrt{\log n}$ in corresponding results. \citet{huangjian} also considered sub-exponential responses but with larger logarithmic factors.
-Second, our results feature the estimation error in versatile approaches, including Rademacher average fixed point, random/uniform covering numbers and VC dimension, which can be immediately applied to various choices of candidate class $\mathcal{F}_{nm}$, such as the fully connected feedforward neural networks.
-In particular, these results are usually sharper than the functional covering number used in \citet{schmidtaos} which leads to the further boundedness requirement of network weights and bias.
+Since this result is the first in the repeated measurement setting, we may only compare it with existing results for the cross-sectional setting (\ref{equ:modelcs}) by letting $m=1$.
+First, our error bounds work for sub-exponential noise, while \citet{gyorfi2002distribution} assumes the response to be bounded and \citet{schmidtaos} requires the noises to be not heavier than Gaussian.
+Second, the estimation error in our results is bounded in various ways, including Rademacher fixed point, random/uniform covering numbers and VC dimension.
+This allows easy extensions for future works, even if $\mathcal{F}_{nm}$ is not a feedforward neural network class.
+In particular, these results are usually sharper than the functional covering number which leads to the further boundedness requirement of network weights and bias.

-We end this subsection on a brief technical note, as the standard empirical process techniques for independent data cannot be directly applied due to the clustered dependence structure in the repeated measurements model (\ref{equ:model}).
-To handle this issue, we separate the quantity that depends only on independent subjects to characterize the impact of the sample size $n$.
-Then a conditioning argument is taken to decouple the randomness between and within subjects, so that we can employ Talagrand's inequality to characterize the error term depending on the total number of observations $nm$.
-Thus we are able to control the error bound by terms that depend on the sample size $n$ and the total number of observations $nm$, respectively, which is distinguished from the result for DNN estimators based on independent observations.